wxWidgets/website/develop/how-to-report-issues/index.md

 * Title: Please provide a meaningful title for your issue.

-* Priority: A special note about priority labels: you may choose to use lower priority for the bug but in general please ***do not set high*** priority, even if the bug is very important to you personally.
-We will increment the priority ourselves if the bug is deemed to be more serious than normal from wxWidgets point of view.

-* Version: Please use the appropriate label for the version.
-If you've tested multiple versions, please mention this in the main text.

-* Other labels: Please select any labels that are appropriate, but make sure to use the label corresponding to the port (e.g. "MSW" or "GTK") for which you're reporting the issue.
-If the bug is in the `base` sub-library, select `base`.
-Note that `build` label is for ticket related to bakefiles, `configure.in`, `wx-config`, etc, please use specific label for CMake.
-Finally, please use `regression` label for anything that used to work in a previous wxWidgets version but doesn't work any longer.

 * Description: Explain how to reproduce the problem in as much details as possible.
 Check if you can see it in the samples.
 If not, try to make a ***minimal*** modification, i.e. such that every change in it is really needed, to one of the samples to demonstrate it and attach this modification as a patch ([unified](https://en.wikipedia.org/wiki/Diff#Unified_format) format with extension `.diff` or `.patch` is strongly preferred).
 Alternatively, you can also attach a minimal complete application in a single `.cpp` file.

 ## Things To Do To Dissuade Us From Fixing a Bug